The thermal interpretation of quantum physics

 There is no longer a physical reason to question the existence of the state of the whole universe, even though all its details may be unknown for ever.
 Measuring all observables or finding its exact state is already out of the question for a small macroscopic quantum system such as a piece of metal.
 Thus, as for a metal, one must be content with describing the state of the universe approximately.

 What matters for a successful physics of the universe is only that we can model (and then predict) the observables that are accessible to measurement.
 Since all quantities of interest in a study of the universe as a whole are macroscopic, they have a tiny uncertainty and are well-determined even by an approximate state.
 For example, one could compute from a proposed model of the universe the (expectation) values of the electromagnetic field at points where we can measure it, and (if the computations could be done) should get excellent agreement with the measurements.

 Since every observable of a subsystem is also an observable of the whole system, the state of the universe must be compatible with everything we have ever empirically observed in the universe!
 This is a very stringent test of adequacy - the state of the universe is highly constrained since knowing this state amounts to having represented all physics accessible to us by the study of its subsystems.
 Cosmology studies this state in a very coarse (and partly conjectured) approximation where even details at the level of galaxies are averaged over.
 Only for observables localized in the solar system we have a much more detailed knowledge.

-Themes related to (the 2016 version of) the thermal interpretation can also be found in parts of the following discussions on PhysicsForums:
+Themes related to the thermal interpretation can also be found in parts of the following discussions on PhysicsForums: